scaleoutsystems/fedn-cpp-client/README.md

 # fedn-cpp
 A FEDn client in C++.

 Obs this is just a prototype and is still very much in development!
 The perpose of this prototype is to demonstrate the capabilities of the C++ client to connect to the federated network.
 In the example below, there is no model training being performed on the client.
-Instead, the global model is dowloaded to the client and the same model is sent back to combiner (demonstrating the connectivity of model updates).
+Instead, the global model is downloaded to the client and the same model is sent back to the combiner (demonstrating the connectivity of model updates).

 ## Build from source
 Follow the gRPC C++ quickstart guide to build and locally install gRPC and Protocol Buffers.